ShambhaviGoyal/syllabus-calendar/README.md

 ## 🧪 Testing

 ### With Real Syllabi
-1. Upload any law school syllabus PDF
+1. Upload any school syllabus PDF
 2. The AI will extract and organize all dates
 3. View results in both calendar and list formats

 ### Mock Data
-If no API key is provided, the app uses realistic mock data based on actual law school syllabi.
+If no API key is provided, the app uses realistic mock data based on actual school syllabi.

 ## 🎯 Approach & Design Decisions